train in-persoN as a

 Do you want to attend a practitioner training in-person?

 In-person practitioner clinics, lasting three, five or six days and conducted by a selection of both international and UK based instructors, are available in the UK.
 All the instructors have a comprehensive experience of Tellington TTouch® in addition to their other qualifications.
+These courses offered by Xtra Dog are accredited and points will be awarded by Tellington TTouch® International

 While specifically for those who wish to qualify as a TTouch Practitioner, others who merely wish to add new skills to their professional work or to help their own animals are also welcome.